signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 120 Data Science book questions (unsorted)
 ------------------------------------------

-"What could be some issues if the distribution of the test data is significantly different than the distribution of the training data?
+What could be some issues if the distribution of the test data is significantly different than the distribution of the training data?

 What are some ways I can make my model more robust to outliers?